dainsaint/dainsaint.com/src/pages/about.md

 %}

 ::: stack text-lede content-default
+# your creative accomplice {.text-display}

 **dain saint** (they/he) is a Philly-based storyteller, designer, and creative director making beautiful immersive experiences.
-They run [Reckless Magic](/reckless-magic), an interactive storytelling label, and curate [Futurefull](https://futurefull.org), an interfuturist storytelling collective.
+They are currently building [Futurefull](https://futurefullstories.com), an interfuturist storytelling collective.

 In the past, they have produced over a dozen commercially-released games as co-founder of [Cipher Prime Studios](https://cipherprime.com), written [soundtracks](/composing) for the same, and directed [Emmy-award winning editorial series](https://inquirer.com/wildestdreams) as journalist at the Philadelphia Inquirer.